 Background

-We examined associations between single nucleotide polymorphisms (SNPs) of genes encoding transport proteins involved in the bio-disposition of Tenofovir disoproxil fumarate (TDF), and kidney tubular dysfunction (KTD) in HIV positive patients.
+The association between single nucleotide polymorphisms (SNPs) of genes encoding transport proteins involved in the bio-disposition of Tenofovir disoproxil fumarate (TDF), and kidney tubular dysfunction (KTD) in HIV positive patients was examined in this study.

 Patients and methods

 Fifty-eight patients who received TDF were screened for KTD using retinol-binding protein (RBP) concentration in urine.
-KTD was defined as an RBP/creatinine ratio > 17 μg/mmol.
-Mutational screening for SNPs of genes encoding transport proteins involved in the disposition of TDF was carried out with validated Taqman 5’ nuclease assays.
+We defined KTD as the top quartile of urinary RBP/creatinine ratio (> 17 μg/mmol), regardless of estimated glomerular filtration or proteinuria.
+Genotyping of transport proteins involved in the disposition of TDF was undertaken using validated Taqman 5’ nuclease assays.

 Results

-Patients with KTD had higher current CD4 cell counts, lower eGFR, and were less likely to possess the genotype CC at position 24 of the ABBC2 (MRP2, rs717620) gene.
+Patients with KTD (N=15) had higher current CD4 cell counts, lower eGFR, and were less likely to possess the genotype CC at position 24 of the ABBC2 (MRP2, rs717620) gene.
 In multivariate analysis, genotype CC at position 24 of the ABBC2 gene was significantly associated with KTD (odds ratio =0.05, 95% confidence interval = 0.003-0.7, P = 0.027).

 Conclusion

-Genotype CC at position 24 of the ABBC2 (MRP2 rs717620) gene is associated with a significantly lower risk of KTD in HIV positive patients exposed to TDF.
+Genotype CC at position 24 of the ABBC2 (MRP2 rs717620) gene was significantly associated with a reduced risk of elevated urinary RBP in HIV positive patients exposed to TDF.

 Background

 Since the advent of anti-retroviral therapy (ART), there has been a substantial reduction in morbidity and mortality due to HIV infection [1].
 While numerous studies have confirmed the efficacy and safety of ART, concern remains about potential toxicity of a number of currently used drugs including the effects of Tenofovir disoproxil fumarate (TDF) on the kidney [2-5].
 However, the exact phenotype (clinical and laboratory) as well as genetic and non-genetic determinants of TDF induced kidney injury in HIV positive patients has remained a matter of debate [2].
 Single nucleotide polymorphisms (SNPs) of genes encoding transport proteins involved in the disposition of tenofovir such as ABCC2 (MRP2; rs717620) [6-8] ABCC4 4976 (rs1059751) [9], and ABCC10 (MRP7; rs2125739, rs9349256) [10] have recently been associated with kidney tubular dysfunction (KTD) in HIV positive patients exposed to TDF.
-While KTD is emerging as one of the clinical phenotypes from recent reports [6, 7], various criteria have been applied to define KTD.
-In these studies, KTD has been defined by a composite of urinary and serum parameters which highlights the variable clinical phenotype and which precludes easy applicability in clinical practice.[11-16] Retinol-binding protein (RBP) is a low molecular weight (LMW) protein that is excreted in increased amounts in patients with KTD [15].
+While KTD is emerging as one of the clinical phenotypes from recent reports [6, 7], various criteria have been applied to define it.
+In these studies, KTD has been defined by a composite of urinary and serum parameters which highlights the variable clinical phenotype and which may preclude its easy applicability in clinical practice.
+Conversely, there has been increasing interest in the potential utility of low molecular weight proteinuria (LMWP) as more reliable and early markers of kidney tubular injury.
+These include Kidney injury molecule 1 (KIM-1), retinol-binding protein (RBP), neutrophil gelatinase associated lipocalin (NGAL), and L-type fatty acid binding protein (L-FABP) amongst others [11-16].
+Retinol-binding protein (RBP) is a low molecular weight (LMW) protein that is excreted in increased amounts in patients with KTD [15].
 In a large clinical trial, patients randomised to TDF experienced significant increases in urinary RBP excretion [14].
 In a recent cross sectional study, patients exposed to TDF (when administered with a ritonavir-boosted protease inhibitor) were more likely to have substantially elevated urinary RBP concentrations [15].
 Whether KTD as defined by LMW proteinuria correlates with SNPs of genes encoding transporter proteins involved in the disposition of TDF is unknown.
-We examined such an association for previously reported SNPs in the ABCC2, ABCC4, ABCC10, SLC22A6 and SLC22A11 genes.
+We examined such an association for previously reported SNPs in the ABCC2 (MRP2), ABCC4 (MRP4), ABCC10 (MRP7), SLC22A6 (OAT1) and SLC22A11 (OAT4) genes.

 Patients and methods